 As the population ages, older adults want to remain in their homes right up to the end of their lives.
 In the past, an older adult with health issues would need nursing care.
-Performing daily living activities and household chores become a more significant challenge as we age.
+Performing daily living activities and household chores becomes a more significant challenge as we age.

 - What types of tasks can you complete with a computer or smartphone?

-- Creating senior healthcare technology that works
+- How can you create senior healthcare technology that works?

 - What is fueling the rise in senior technology adoption?

-- How Baby Boomers have changed the world of technology for seniors
+- How have baby boomers changed the world of technology for seniors?

 Share This Infographic On Your Site